compose-spec/compose-spec/spec.md

 ### networks

-`networks` defines the Networks service containers are attached to, referencing entries under the [top-level `networks` key](#networks-top-level-element).
+`networks` defines the networks that service containers are attached to, referencing entries under the [top-level `networks` key](#networks-top-level-element).

 ```yml